 - GPS integration for routes

 What Integrations Are Available?

 Using tools separately without any integrations can lead to a lot of headaches.
 An integration typically involves the ability to transfer data from one software to the other.
 For example, importing work orders from your FSM software into your billing tool will save you time and prevent mistakes.

-Ensure that the field management software has integrations that are compatible with the existing tools that your small business already uses.
+Ensure that the field management software has integrations compatible with the existing tools that your small business already uses.
 Some of the most common app integrations are QuickBooks, MailChimp, Zapier, Stripe, PayPal, and FleetSharp.
 Here are a few benefits of having built-in integrations:

 - Improved efficiency: Integration helps to organize workflow and productivity.
 Users can see how each department of a business is connected.
-Each segment should act as part of a workflow, where one area of the business directly improves another area’s efficiency.
+Each segment should act as part of a workflow, where one area of the company directly improves another area’s efficiency.

 - Ready to use: Integrations should be as easy as logging into the software.
 No backend coding or developers should be required.

 Improved visibility: Your company should store all of your data in your FSM account.
 This way, you can view everything in one place, making your decision-making process much faster.